Exploring Dog-Friendly Vineyards Near Middleburg, Virginia

 Photo of the Ag District, Chrysalis Vineyards, Middleburg, VA.
 Photo by Peggy Mihelich.
 All Rights Reserved.

 Located outside the village of Middleburg, Chrysalis Vineyards, specializes in Spanish and French varietals and the native Virginia grape, Norton.
 Tastings are held at their new Ag District facility, a large wood beam and metal structure perched on a hilltop.
-Dogs are welcome outside, on the patio and deck area as well as inside the tasting room.
 The floors inside are polished concrete, which in the summer time, offers a cool place for your dog to chill while you sip a glass of Petit Manseng.
 Bring your own food or purchase some meat, cheese and crackers in the tasting room.

 Award Winning Wines: Norton Locksley Reserve, Viognier, Albariño, Barrel Select Norton, Mariposa